hydoai/velovision/README.md

 + [Computer Vision](computer_vision): Object detection neural network, tracking, and warning algorithms.
 + [Feedback Interface](feedback_interface): Interface with warning sound speaker.
 + [UI Output](ui_output): Interface with OLED display

+## Getting started tips

++ The main script is `computer_vision/vision.py`.
+All submodules are called from there.
++ In many cases, modules are self-testable.
+So if you want to understand what a module like `from subvision.intercept import intercept` does in isolation, just run that module from your terminal like `python3 intercept.py` and read the code following `if __name__ == "__main__":`.
+This should give you a good idea of what it does, and also be a 'playground' for you to make temporary experiments.
++ Installing on desktop simply install YOLOX, then installing `hydo-dev` conda environment.
+However, installing on NVIDIA Jetson platform is more involved and takes much longer.
+Many usually pip installable packages must be installed from apt and requires other dependencies.

 # Licensing